My Low Tension Glaucoma

 My left eye does have some Glaucoma damage, but it is slight and the test results are within the normal constraints.
 My right eye however is an example of an eye with quite a bit of damage.
 Click on the thumbnails below to see the test results.
 These are fairly large image files, 275K, so please be patient.
 My eyes have both had detectable lesions, which unfortunately for me, the eye's vascular condition is a window into your brain's vascular health.
 Click on the images below to see the results.
 The files are quite large (290K) so they may take a while to open.

 Here is a link to heidelbergengineering.com.
 You will find a PDF document explaining these results in the HRT area.
 Look under Products, HRT, Product Literature.

 For more recent information regarding surgery please also see:

 I have now had SLT Laser surgery on my left eye, unfortunately there was really no affect to my eye.
-Dr Jordan had seen an inflammation in my eye left and he was very worried, therefore the SLT attempt to reduce eye pressure even further.
+Dr Jordan had seen an inflammation in my left eye and he was very worried, therefore the SLT attempt to reduce eye pressure even further.
 Both my eyes, under medication, usually hover at a pressure of 12 or 13 mm Hg which is quite good, but apparently in my case there is still ongoing damage and the pressure should be lower.
 Dr. Jordan would like to see 10 mm Hg pressure.
 So there is still the ongoing consideration of trabeculectomy surgery.

-Please remember I am not a doctor, these are simply my observations about a condition which has occurred to me.
+Please remember I am not a doctor, these are my observations about a condition which has occurred to me.
 I hope this description of my experiences from a patients perspective is helpful to anyone who may be encountering Glaucoma for the first time.